DynamicPDF/core-suite-book/README.md

 The following GitHub project contains the manuscript: **DynamicPDF Core Suite for .NET by Example** as a PDF Document and all related source-code for the book's examples.

+DynamicPDF Core Suite for .NET by Example - PDF.

 ## Table Of Contents

 1 Introduction 19